jonlutes/jonlutes.github.io/index.md

-# Welcome to My Portfolio
+# My Portfolio

-I am a Cybersecurity and IT professional with experience in cloud architecture, network hardening, and system administration.
-Below are case studies of my technical projects.
+I am a B.S.
+Graduate in Cybersecurity and Information Assurance from WGU.
+I am also an IT professional with over 2 years experience in the field and over 8 years in various other fields.
+I have hands on experience in cloud architecture, network hardening, and system administration.

+### [Professional Resume]

 ## Projects